astropy/astropy/docs/io/ascii/read.rst

 ..
 Note:: **Performance**

   Specifying the ``format`` explicitly and using ``guess=False`` is a good idea for large tables.
-This prevent unecessary guessing in the typical case where the format is already known.
+This prevent unnecessary guessing in the typical case where the format is already known.

   The ``chunk_size`` should generally be set to the largest value that is